World Cup Schedule 2026

 Last updated

-The 2026 World Cup will have 104 matches in total, making it the largest World Cup in history.
-This expanded tournament format accommodates 48 teams, up from the traditional 32-team structure used in previous editions.
+The 2026 FIFA World Cup will feature 104 matches in total, making it the largest World Cup in history.
+This expanded tournament will include 48 teams, up from the traditional 32-team format used since 1998, requiring significantly more games to determine the world champion.

 Full 2026 World Cup schedule — updates automatically